codelion/LRMTokenEconomy/report/report.md

 </div>

 The cost analysis for logic puzzles reveals interesting trade-offs.
 While some open-weight models have lower per-token costs, their higher token consumption means the total inference cost can be competitive with or exceed that of more token-efficient closed-weight models.
 The exceptional token efficiency of `o4-mini-high` again translates to very competitive costs despite potentially higher per-token rates.

+## Model evolution

+Another notable change is the significant increase from `deepseek-r1` to the latest checkpoint `deepseek-r1-0528`.
+This suggests the model was trained to reason for longer periods to improve performance on math benchmarks.
+The opposite trend can be observed between `sonnet-3.7` and `sonnet-4.0`, which significantly improved in token efficiency.

 ## Summary